kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-21-gulp-tutorial-4-css-generation-sass.markdown

 <p>Generating source maps, which actually work and point to the correct file is <em>a real pain</em>.
 There is a <a href="https://github.com/sindresorhus/gulp-ruby-sass/issues/17">known bug</a> in sass, which will mess up the paths.
 It took me literally hours to find out how to use <code>gulp-ruby-sass</code> and <code>gulp-sourcemaps</code> in combination to get working source maps.</p>
 {% endaside %}

 And I run the CSS files through Autoprefixer, which will add vendor prefixes.
 I used the Mixins of Compass a long time, but stopped now and write pure CSS.
-All vendor prefixes are added later for the Browsers I want to support.
+All vendor prefixes are added later for the browsers I want to support.

 You might have guessed: If you want to use Compass, just set the option `compass` to `true`.